Healthier AirNo Smoking & No Vaping policies. Vapor Products Regulations. Healthier air.

 Local authority: The WA Vapor Products law authorizes local jurisdictions to restrict the use of vapor products in indoor public places and in outdoor public places where children congregate.

-As of 2018, ten counties in WA and a number of cities have adopted no vaping in public places laws.
+As of November 2019, twelve counties in WA and a number of cities have adopted no vaping in public places laws.
 Generally, these local laws prohibit vaping any substance in the same indoor places where smoking is prohibited.
-Some laws also prohibit vaping in outdoor places, like parks where children play.
+Four of these ordinances also prohibit vaping in outdoor places where children congregate, like parks, athletic fields, and beaches.

-At the county level, No Vaping in Public Places laws have been enacted by the local Boards of Health in ten of Washington’s thirty-nine counties under their authority to protect the public health.
-These regulations were established by the local Boards of Health and local health departments in Clark, Grant, King, Kitsap, Kittitas, Pierce, San Juan, Snohomish, Spokane, and Whatcom counties.
+At the county level, No Vaping in Public Places laws have been enacted by the local Boards of Health in twelve of Washington’s thirty-nine counties under their authority to protect the public health.
+These regulations were established by the local Boards of Health and local health departments in Clark, Grant, Jefferson, King, Kitsap, Kittitas, Pierce, San Juan, Skagit, Snohomish, Spokane, and Whatcom counties.

-I’ve worked to develop the policy and supporting evidence for the ordinances in Snohomish and Whatcom counties, and more local ordinances are in the works.
+I’ve worked to develop the policy and supporting evidence for the vaping ordinances in Snohomish, Whatcom.
+Skagit, and Jefferson counties, and more local ordinances are in the works.

 Overview of Local Vapor Products Regulations in WA State (PDF, 2 pages)